Entry-header image

 Use of a mala (garland of prayer beads)

-It is a string of 108 beads that helps to count the repetitions of the mantra and maintain concentration.
-During the chanting, the practitioner begins with the main bead of the mala (Krishna bead), then with each repetition he continues with a bead until he reaches the beginning bead.
-Its use helps keep the rhythm and an even pace during chanting.
+This is a string of 108 beads that helps you count the repetitions of the mantra and maintain concentration.
+During the mantra, the practitioner starts at the main bead of the mala (Krishna bead) and with each repetition, continues with one bead until he or she reaches the beginning.
+Its use helps to keep the rhythm and steady tempo during the mantra.

 The role of the altar

-The practitioner can make a simpler version of the temple altar at home by installing pictures, or even statues of the Godhead.
-The altar is a sacred place for practice, which helps the practitioner focus on spirituality and develop a sense of sacredness.
+In the home, the practitioner can create a simpler form of the church altar by putting up pictures and perhaps statues of gods.
+The altar is a sacred space for practice, helping the practitioner to centre themselves spiritually and develop a sense of sacredness.

-We often decorate the altar with flowers, incense sticks and other sacred objects.
-The careful decoration of the altar helps to deepen and develop personal relationship with the Godhead.
+The altar is often decorated with flowers, incense and other sacred objects.
+The careful decoration of the altar helps to deepen the contemplation and to develop a personal relationship with the deities.

 The role of the community and the guru in practice

-Without the support and guidance of the community and the guru, practitioners can easily deviate from the path or get lost in practice.
-Participation in the community allows practitioners to share experiences, inspire and help each other develop.
+Without the support and guidance of the community and the guru, practitioners can easily go astray or get lost in the practice.
+Participation in community allows practitioners to share experiences, inspire and help each other to develop.

 The guidance and wisdom of the guru or spiritual teacher is essential for the right practice and for staying on the right path.